bradfrost/atomic-design/chapter-4.md

 But establishing a pattern library doesn't necessarily need to be attached to another project.
 If you can convince your clients and bosses to pony up the cash and resources to make things happen, then good on you!

-- In-house vs client workae
+- In-house vs client work

 ## (Re)setting expectations
 > As an industry, we sell websites like paintings.
 Instead, we should be selling beautiful and easy access to content, agnostic of device, screen size, or context. <cite>[Dan Mall](http://danielmall.com/articles/the-post-psd-era/)</cite>